 Remember that no matter how many hours your child will have to stay in child-care, YOU are the main caregiver, and no one can replace that special bond and the fact that YOU are mom.

 7. Order a Womb Box

 After you give birth, whether that’s vaginally or via c-section, you and your body need TLC.
 Womb Box is a premium care kit for the modern, mindful mama, and all boxes are packed with high-quality, healthy, and safe products for expecting moms.
 At baby showers, the baby is usually the one to receive all the pampering and gifts, but what about Mama?!
 Moms need support, too - for their bodies and their mental health.
 All items in the Womb Box are hand-picked to best help moms recover after birth.
-You can find more details here (https://womb-box.com/discount/FIT4MOM) and receive 20% off using the discount code FIT4MOM.
+To purchase, click here and receive 20% off using the discount code FIT4MOM.